Configuring your Database

 Version

-You can select your desired PostgreSQL version when creating the database instance.
+You can select your desired version when creating the database instance.
 The version cannot be adjusted after the instance is created.

 In the following table you can find the support period of each PostgreSQL version: